ARCHER2-HPC/archer2-docs/docs/data-tools/arm-forge.md

 ### Connecting with the remote client

+!!! warning
+    There is a known issue with using remote client on ARCHER2.
+At present, the remote client will insist on submitting Slurm jobs from `/home` rather than from `/work`.
+This results in jobs not being able to run on the compute nodes.
+We are investigating how to fix this but, in the meantime, we recommend that jobs be launched from the login nodes rather than with the remote client.

 If one starts the Forge client on e.g., a laptop, one should see the main window as shown above.
 Select "Remote Launch" and then "Configure" from the pull-down menu.
 In the "Configure Remote Connections" dialgoue